abdulrahman-hassanin/SFND_2D_FeatureTracking/README.md

 Use the K-Nearest-Neighbor matching to implement the descriptor distance ratio test, which looks at the ratio of best vs. second-best match to decide whether to keep an associated pair of keypoints.
 This distance ratio filter compares the distance (SSD) between two candidate matched keypoint descriptors.
 A threshold of `0.8` is applied and the stronger candidate (minimum distance) is selected as the correct match

+### MP.7 Performance Evaluation 1

+the number of keypoints on the preceding vehicle for all 10 images with all detectors and take note of the distribution of their neighborhood size. you can find it at `Task MP7.csv`

+### MP.8 Performance Evaluation 2

+ the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
+BF approach is used with the descriptor distance ratio set to 0.8. you can find it at `Taask MP8&MP9.csv`

+### MP.9 Performance Evaluation 3

+For overall performance relevant to this project, the top three combinations were:

+FAST detectors and ORB descriptors
+FAST detectors and BRIEF descriptors
+FAST detectors and SIFT descriptors